ericlihy/Provide/README.md

 # Provide

-Full functionality may not be implemented due to lack of original images, Flask Sessions, and Node Modules.
-But main skeleton code is present.

 Provide was a project that implements a subscription based website where people could upload their services (such as Personal Trainer, baked good delivered weekly, etc.) and other people could subscribe.
 Used Firebase, Stripe sellers portal, Python, and SQL.

 Subcriptions could be searched for in a search bar, had tiles that displayed an image, description, price, and subscribe button on the home page.
 Personal profile allowed users to keep track of services they are provided but also what services they are subscribed to.